SandyRodger/LS215_computational_thinking/L3_a_general_problem_solving_approach.md

 ### Data:

+- 1st pass
   - The problems are larger, so we'll have more complex data-structures
   - Choosing the wrong data-structure can lead to a dead-end.
   - It's all about thinking which methods fit your problem.
 Also, what type of objects will you use.
     - Compound data-structures are also to be considered.
   - We don't want to be switching mid-algorithm.
+- 2nd pass
+  - Objects/Arrays?
+  - This is the point where the wrong choice can lead to a dead-end down the line.
+  - Having the right data structure can make your coding more intuitive and easier.
+  - How will you represent input?
+Will you take it as it is, or will you need to change it before working on it.
+  - what will the output be?
+  - What are the intermediate steps.
+  - Look at the rules: these provide hints about what data-structures you will need.
+  - Consider the tools available to Objects v Arrays
+  - Objects:
+    -  allow for lookup functionality
+  -  Arrays:
+    -  make sorting easier.
+  - consider how objects may contain other objects.

+### Algorithm

+- It's just more complicated, and the stakes are higher.
+- Also we will need to account more for edge cases.
+Not just happy path.
+- You will not be able to hold the whole problem in your "working-memory".
+- Incomplete algorithms make it much more serious and likely that you'll get stuck.
+- FULLY SEPARATE LOGICAL AND PROCEDURAL.
+  - DON'T think about methods or syntax while logically solving the problem.
+  - Don't think about coding language
+- If you have solved the problem logically from start to finish, then you can trust that your code will work.
+- More abstraction for larger sub-problems.
+- fluency is really important.
+  - if you're building something that already exists that's a waste of time.
+  - fluency also means being able to use aspects of the language that are built for abstraction.
+  - (You can talk about mapping logic without having talked about the code.
+Or splitting logic).
+  - VERIFY YOUR ALGORITHM BEFORE CODING:
+    -  take at least one test case and walk it through the algo.
+    -  Catch:
+      -  test cases
+      -  overseen problems

+- High level
+  - numbered?
+  - main algorithm then helper algorithms

+### Chess-queens problem

 - LS solution: